UK deputy PM Raab asks for independent investigation into his behaviour | Politics

 - United Kingdom

-Raab said he had been notified of two separate complaints, one from when he was Foreign Secretary and one from his previous tenure as justice minister.
-Media reports have said some civil servants who worked for him have complained he was rude, aggressive and a bully.
+Raab said he had been notified of two separate complaints, one from when he was foreign minister and one from his previous tenure as justice minister.
+Some officials who have worked for him say he was a tough and demanding boss, with others being quoted by local media as saying he was rude, aggressive and a bully.
+Raab has denied the allegations.

 "I have written to the prime minister to request an independent investigation into two formal complaints that have been made against me," Raab said on Twitter.
 "I look forward to addressing these complaints."
-Raab said he has "never tolerated bullying", and have always sought to empower teams working in his departments.
+Raab said in a letter he attached to his tweet he had "never tolerated bullying", and had always sought to empower teams working in his departments.

+The new allegations put more pressure on Sunak, who used his first speech as prime minister last month to say his government would demonstrate "integrity, professionalism and accountability".
+Sunak defended his deputy this week, saying he did not recognise allegations that Raab had bullied staff.
+A cabinet minister, Gavin Williamson, resigned from government last week over allegations he had bullied colleagues, raising questions about Sunak's judgment just weeks into the job.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)